Get the Help You Deserve: Rideshare Sexual Assault

 Uber and Lyft Sexual Assault Statistics

-According to Uber’s second US Safety Report, they reported the following statistics for the years 2019-2020:
+According to Uber’s second US Safety Report, they reported the following statistics related to sexual abuse, harassment, and assault for the years 2019-2020:

 - 514 reports involving non-consensual kissing of a non-sexual body part